Last updated on 2021-02-23

 - Delete your Tinder account.

 - Wait ≥92 days.
 Go outside, enjoy the sun, meet people at the local pond and bond over feeding ducks with something other than bread, as that is not good for them (it doesn’t hurt them per se, but it does keep them from eating more nutritious foods and may result in malnutrition), then get married to those people and live happily ever after, Tinder but a minor footnote in your autobiography.
 Or… try some other dating apps in the meantime.
+Here’s an extensive overview and review of the top dating apps in 2021.

 - Create a new account with a previously used or new phone number and don’t worry about connecting social media etc.